seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 </details>

 If your storybook is still running from last time, you will need to restart it to pick up the new smoke test output.
+In fact, anytime you rerun your smoke tests to generate new output, you will need to restart your storybook.

 ```bash
 Ctrl-C